 The COVID-19 Pandemic Is Tough But You Can Be Tougher

-With all of this time on your hands, you may be tempted to make poor decisions….
+You may be tempted to make poor decisions….

 Some of the things that will help you through this time are the same things we recommend you put in place every day.
 It has just become more important for you to put them to work.
 They include: